catsmells/samplel/README.md

 # samplel
-i686 kernel made in haskell &amp; portaLANG
+i686 kernel made in haskell &amp; portaLANG, inspired by the one made in nim by dom96.